Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Additional analysis of the 2010 and 2015 -- 2016 Malawi DHS

-With the created data frame, we first fit the national model with survey-year-specific HIV adjustment factors specified using \code{bias.adj} and \code{bias.adj.by} arguments.
+We now describe the fitting of the cluster level model using the two DHS surveys.
+With the created data frame, we first fit the national model with survey-year-specific HIV adjustment factors specified using \texttt{bias.adj} and \texttt{bias.adj.by} arguments.
 The adjustments are performed as offsets in the likelihood as described before.
 We also add a sum-to-zero survey effect term.